thinktandem/thinktandem.io/src/content/articles/drupal6lts-php7-platform.md

 $db_url = 'mysqli://user@database.internal/main';
 ```

-We use [lando](https://github.com/lando/lando) for all our local development, so changing the php version is quick and easy.
+We use [lando](https://github.com/lando/lando) for all our local development, so changing the PHP version is quick and easy.
 Most modern localdev solutions allow the same thing.
 So, go ahead and bump the php version in your localhost to 7.1.
 Test out your site locally and address any issues.
-Once that is done, go ahead and just the php version in your .platform.app.yaml as well.
-That is it basically, your site should be on php 7.1 and running fast and happy.
+Once that is done, go ahead and just the PHP version in your .platform.app.yaml as well.
+That is it basically, your site should be on PHP 7.1 and running fast and happy.

 Conclusion
 -----------

 Keeping your Drupal 6 site maintainable and up to date is crucial if you can not upgrade any time in the near future.
-By following this guide, you can quickly and easily sping up your site on a reliable and secure host while keeping yoru Drupal 6 site on the latest and greatest support versions.
+By following this guide, you can quickly and easily spin up your site on a reliable and secure host while keeping your Drupal 6 site on the latest and greatest support versions.
+If you're having trouble or need backup, just let us know - we're here to help.